-A: Contracts are exchanged as soon as the gavel has fallen.
+A: Contracts are exchanged as soon as the gavel falls.
 If you're the successful bidder:

-- A member of our auction team will come to you with a form to collect your contact details (and those of your company if bidding on its behalf), together with the details of your solicitors.
+- A member of our auction team will email you to confirm your or your company's contact details along with the details of your solicitors.

-- You'll be asked to sign the Auction Memorandum printed.
+- You'll be asked to sign the Auction Memorandum sent via email.

-- You'll then be handed a similar document signed by us on behalf of the seller.
-Give this to your own solicitor as soon as possible.
+- Your solicitor will then be sent the Auction Memorandum signed by us on behalf of the seller.

 Q: Are there any other costs on the day?

-A: Each successful buyer pays a Buyers Administration Fee of £600.00 (or £300 for transactions of less than £10,000) including VAT on exchange of contracts for each lot purchased.
-Strettons will issue a formal VAT invoice on the following working day.
+A: Each successful buyer pays a Buyers Administration Fee of £995 (or £595 for transactions of less than £10,000) including VAT on exchange of contracts for each lot purchased.
+Strettons will issue a formal VAT invoice.

-A: On exchange of contracts you will usually become responsible for the insurance of the property.
+A: On exchange of contracts, you will usually become responsible for the insurance of the property.
 You must arrange for building insurance to commence immediately.
-Our own insurance department has a desk at the sale and can arrange immediate cover at a competitive rate.
-Alternatively, if you are obtaining finance, you may do this by arrangement with your lender.
+You can contact our insurance department on 020 8509 445 or firstname.lastname@example.org who can place immediate market-leading cover written specifically for property investors.

-Q: What if the lot I want is unsold?
+Q: What if the auction lot I want is unsold?

 A: A few lots may not reach their reserves.
-If you're interested in one of these, speak to one of the auction team before you leave the room as it may be possible to contact the seller and negotiate a mutually acceptable price.
+If you're interested in one of these, speak to one of the auction team after the auction as it may be possible to contact the seller and negotiate a mutually acceptable price.